Become a Certified EKG Technician

 Some of the topics covered in this training include:

 - Infection Control

 - EKG Application Procedure

-Jacqueline Garcia is a Certified Postsecondary Professional Instructor (CPPI), specializing in patient care education.
-Beyond actively training future patient care technicians, she develops academic content and curriculum for a number of programs.
+Jacqueline Garcia is a Certified Post-Secondary Professional Instructor (CPPI) specializing in patient care education.
+Beyond actively training future patient care technicians, she develops academic content and curricula for a number of programs.

-This course is 100% online with our curriculum partner ed2go.
-Start anytime.
+This self-paced course costs only $1,995 and is available 100% online through our curriculum partner ed2go.
+You can start at any time!

 EKG technicians play a crucial role in healthcare teams.
 They are responsible for conducting cardiovascular tests, such as checking vital signs, responding quickly in emergencies, using EKG machines, and recognizing heart rhythms.
 Their work is essential in healthcare settings.

 More than 80% of employers looking for EKG technicians ask for certification.
 When you finish this EKG Technician training course, you'll be well-prepared to take one of two national certification exams.
 You can decide to go for AECA's provisional Certified EKG Technician Specialist (CETS) exam or the NHA's Certified EKG Technician (CET) exam.

 According to the National Healthcareer Association, some common titles for EKG technicians include: